jesuspg/fiware-sdc/doc/installation-guide.rst

 |  listen\_addresses = '0.0.0.0'
 | in /var/lib/pgsql/data/pg\_hba.conf, change the table at the end of the file to look like:
 |
-# TYPE  DATABASE    USER        CIDR-ADDRESS          METHOD
+ #TYPE  DATABASE    USER        CIDR-ADDRESS          METHOD
-# "local" is for Unix domain socket connections only
+ #"local" is for Unix domain socket connections only
   local   all       all                               ident
  # IPv4 local connections:
-host    all         all         127.0.0.1/32          ident host    all         all         0.0.0.0/0	       md5
+   host   all       all         127.0.0.1/32          md5
  # IPv6 local connections:
-host    all         all         ::1/128               ident
+   host   all       all         ::1/128               md5

 | Restart the postgres
 |  service postgresql restart